kosuke1701/ZACI-20-dataset/README.md

 * Negative image pairs which are most confusing to a trained model are kept as test set.
   - 0206_resnet152 is used as the trained model.
   - Negative image pairs are sorted by their predicted scores, and pairs with largest scores are selected.
+* Current benchmarks show much lower performance than that of humans on this confusing negative pairs.

 ![](misc/adversarial.png)
 <div style="text-align: center;">